-The main policy recommendation flowing from this paper is that the EU should explicitly engage with the question of actorness in the ENP by drawing up an Action-Oriented Paper (AOP) on JHA cooperation with the ENP countries which enumerates both the objectives and the policy instruments available in this area.
+The main policy recommendation flowing from this paper is that the EU should explicitly engage with the question of actorness in the ENP by drawing up an Action Oriented Paper (AOP) on JHA cooperation with the ENP countries in which it enumerates both the objectives and the policy instruments available in this area.
 An AOP on the ENP countries would need to take into account both the JHA external dimension 'security' objectives, while simultaneously engaging with the questions of security sector governance and the human rights compliance records of the partner countries.
 It should also provide an overview of all of the policy measures currently used in the relations with the ENP countries.
-By attempting to match the strategic objectives and the available instruments in one policy framework, the EU would take an important step towards affirming itself as an international actor.
-To avoid contradiction, guidelines would need to be formulated on how to deal with possible trade-offs between conflicting objectives.
+By attempting to match the strategic objectives and the available instruments in one policy framework the EU would make one important step towards affirming itself as an international actor.
+To avoid contradiction guidelines would need to be formulated on how to deal with possible trade-offs between conflicting objectives.

-The analysis focuses on the various Action Plans of the ENP in pursuit of a twofold objective: to present the Action Plans concluded with the ENP countries in a comparative perspective and to illustrate some of the instruments in-depth to show what they cover.
+The analysis of the various Action Plans pursues a twofold objective, on the one hand, it seeks to present the Action Plans concluded with the ENP countries in a comparative perspective.
+On the other hand, it wants to illustrate some of the instruments in depth to show what they cover.
 The illustrations are based on the Action Plans adopted with Morocco, Moldova, Tunisia and Ukraine.
 The four countries were selected, because they have long-standing relations with the EU, and because they are all interested in deepening their relations with the EU.
 Moreover, this country sample allows us to present some interesting variations as to how the policy is being implemented in practice.
-This paper is the result of an intensive study of ENP documents and a series of semi-structured interviews conducted by the author with policy makers in Brussels during a stay at CEPS in April/May 2007.
+This paper is the result of an intensive study of the ENP documents and the conduct of semi-structured interviews with policy makers in Brussels during a stay at CEPS in April/May 2007.

-1. 'Policy discourses'3 surrounding the JHA elements in the ENP: Security versus common values and socialisation?
+1. 'Policy discourses' surrounding the JHA sections in the ENP: Security versus Common Values and Socialisation?